SNAPSHOT-U.S., Mexico resume talks to avert tariffs as deadline approaches

 Here’s a snapshot of latest developments on Friday:

+* Mexico’s peso, which has been battered by fears of a trade war with its biggest market, strengthened more than 0.5% against the dollar after the tweet.

+* Mexican sources said negotiators are battling to reach agreement over U.S. demands to make Mexico accept more asylum seekers under the ‘safe third country’ concept.

-* The United States is on track to implement the tariffs on Mexican goods on Monday, White House press secretary Sarah Sanders said on Friday.
+* The White House said the United States is on track to implement the tariffs on Monday.
 “Our position is still the same and we’re moving forward with the tariffs.
-They’ll go into effect on Monday,” Sanders told reporters.
+They’ll go into effect on Monday,” press secretary Sarah Sanders told reporters.

+* Marc Short, chief of staff to Vice President Mike Pence, said that while the United States was moving ahead with the tariffs, Trump could stop the process over the weekend, however.
+Outgoing White House economic adviser Kevin Hassett agreed.
+“The president’s going to ... look at a bunch of options, and weigh all the options over the weekend,” Hassett told CNBC.

 * Russian President Vladimir Putin accused the United States on Friday of “unbridled economic egoism” and said Washington’s tactics would lead to trade wars and “maybe not just trade wars.”
 Chinese President Xi Jinping, speaking at the same event, called on world powers to protect the global multilateral trade system.